sunnyh404/LogLevelLLM/README.md

-# LibreLog: Accurate and Efficient Unsupervised Log Parsing Using Open-Source Large Language Models
+# Benchmarking Open-Source Large Language Models for Log Level Suggestion

-This repo is the package for "Benchmarking Open-Source Large Language Models For Log Level Suggestion".
+This repo is the package for "Benchmarking Open-Source Large Language Models for Log Level Suggestion".

 ## Study Design